tgrall/couchbase-twitter-injector/twitter-injector-java/README.md

 1- Create your Twitter API Keys from https://dev.twitter.com/

-2- Download the JAR file
+2- Download the jar from [here](http://db.tt/pwIYZiF8) or build it using mvn clean package.

 3- Create a new twitter4j.properties file with the following content